Octonionic Dirac operators in bounded lattices: convergence and Plemlj projections: The Cauchy-Pompeiu Formula and Its Inverse on the Lattice Zh8

 In the discrete context, the boundary integral kernel of $\bm D^h$ differs from its continuous counterpart.
-Specifically, while the continuous version is characterized by the fundamental solution $\E^1$ the discrete form is described by
+Specifically, while the continuous version is characterized by the fundamental solution $\E$, the discrete form is described by

-Given the octonionic nature of the terms within this kernel, multiplying $\bm K^h(x,y)$ by an octonionic function, say $\bm f(y)$, presents challenges due to the non-associativity of the octonions.
-For our purposes, we adopt a specific multiplication method that respects this non-associativity:
+Given the octonionic nature of the terms within this kernel, multiplying $\bm K^h(x,y)$ by an octonionic boundary value, say \(\f(x)\), presents challenges because of non-associativity.
+For our purposes, we adopt the following ordered product:

 By using this approach, we can develop a Cauchy-Pompeiu formula for $\bm D^h$ that mirrors its continuous counterpart in form, but compensates with unique boundary and volume integral kernels.
+The pairing of $n_l^{-}$ with the shifted kernel $\E^h(he_l-x+y)$ and of $n_l^{+}$ with $\E^h(-he_l-x+y)$ is forced by \Cref{2023-09-06 20:18:53}: the boundary weights are dual to the forward and backward differences, and together they match the symmetric difference $\p_l^h$ exactly.

 \begin{theorem}[Cauchy-Pompeiu formula] Let $B$ be a bounded set in $\Z^8_h.$ Then for any function $\f:\overline B\longrightarrow \OO,$ we have \end{theorem}

 \begin{proof} Employing the discrete divergence theorem on the boundary integral, we get